AIRMETs Vs. SIGMETS: What’s the Difference?

 Each advisory is assigned an alphabetic designator from N through Y (excluding S and T) to help pilots anticipate dangerous weather and take necessary precautions.

-Where to Find AIRMETs and SIGMETs
+Where to Find G-AIRMETs and SIGMETs

 You can view these advisories mapped over specific regions, making it easy to adjust your route if needed.

-A lot of pilots also turn to tools like ForeFlight, FltPlan or SkyVector to access AIRMET and SIGMET data.
+A lot of pilots also turn to tools like ForeFlight, FltPlan or SkyVector to access G-AIRMET and SIGMET data.
 The advantage of these tools is you can get the data directly on your mobile device.

 Using multiple resources can give you more flexibility when making decisions for flight planning.